gleam-lang/gleam/notes/talk.md

 fashion similar to how the Elixir linter worked, but for the job at hand I'm interested in the functions for constructing AST.

-Here we can see some of the simpler constructor functions being used.
+Here we can see the `c_atom` constructor being used.
-The first is `c_atom`, which takes an atom, and returns the Core Erlang AST that represents an atom.
-What exactly that looks like doesn't matter, so I've omitted it.
+It is a function takes an atom and returns the Core Erlang node that represents an atom.
+What exactly that looks like doesn't matter, as it may change in a later OTP version.
+The only thing that matters is that we trust that this function will return the correct node data structure, whatever that may be.

 ```erlang
 c_alias/2            c_let/3